PyVRP/PyVRP/docs/source/setup/introduction_to_vrp.rst

 In this variant, each client :math:`i \in V_c` has a demand :math:`q_{i} \ge 0`.
 It is also assumed that the fleet of vehicles :math:`K` is homogeneous, meaning that they all have the same maximum capacity :math:`Q > 0`.

-A feasible solution to the CVRP consists of a set of routes that all begin and end at the depot, such that each client is visited exactly once and none of the routes exceed the vehicle capacity.
+A feasible solution to the CVRP consists of a set of routes that all begin and end at the depot, such that each client is visited exactly once and none of the routes exceeds the vehicle capacity.
 The objective is to find a feasible solution that minimises the total travelling cost.

 .. hint::